Conversational Feedback in Scripted versus Spontaneous Dialogues: A Comparative Analysis: Dialogue Act Tagging

 \subsection{Error Analysis}

-To have a better understanding of tagger performance and the frequency estimates of feedback cues relying on it, we conduct a more in-depth examination of the tagger's output.

-In general, the proportion of the \emph{Backchannel} category for \textsc{SpConv} is considerably lower for Hungarian, Italian, Norwegian and Mandarin than for the other languages.
-The reason behind this is the taggers inability to generalize to spelling variants of backchannel signals such as \emph{hmm, mh}, which are missing from or are underrepresented in its training data and are hence often misclassified.
+In general, the proportion of the \emph{Backchannel} category for the spontaneous conversations is lower for Hungarian, Italian, Norwegian and Mandarin than for the other languages.
+This is likely due to the use of infrequent spelling variants of backchannel signals such as \emph{hmm, mh}.
+We have also found that the tagger has difficulties detecting feedback when they are part of longer utterances, whether they appear in an utterance-initial position or not.
+We also observe a general tendency to associate sentence-final question marks to feedback cues.
+When inspecting the most frequent utterances tagged as feedback, we also notice that short utterances pose some challenges for machine translation due to polysemy, e.g., Cosa? ``Thing?'', also translatable as ``What?'', in Italian.

-As we have seen in Table~\ref{tbl:inference_res_conv}, our tagger labels slightly more utterances as \emph{Backchannel} in subtitles than in spontaneous conversations for Norwegian.
-At a closer inspection, however, Norwegian subtitles seem to contain more false positives in the \emph{Backchannel} category compared to other languages.
-These include, for example, questions, e.g., (context: \emph{Det er så tragisk.} ``It's so tragic.'') \emph{Hva er tragisk?} ``What is tragic?'' and (context: \emph{Dette er ikke ditt oppgjør.} ``This is not your settlement.'') \emph{Overrasket?} ``Surprised?''.

-Moreover, fewer assessments are automatically detected in the spontaneous dialogues than in the subtitle corpora for French.
-We found that the tagger had difficulty detecting feedback clues when they are part of longer utterances, independent of whether they appear in an utterance-initial position or not.
-Assessments occurring in longer utterances are more common in the CID corpus, where, for example, \emph{on a été voir euh Rois et Reine} ``we went to see uh kings and queen'' was followed by the utterance \emph{ah oui je voulais le voir ce film} ``oh yes I wanted to see this film'', which was labeled as forward looking.